Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Hadronic matrix element

-Here, $j_{\mu}= \bar{s} \gamma^{\mu}\left(1-\gamma_5 \right)c$ is the weak current for the $c\to s$ transition.
+\end{strip} Here, $j_{\mu}= \bar{s} \gamma^{\mu}\left(1-\gamma_5 \right)c$ is the weak current for the $c\to s$ transition.
 The sums in the right-hand side run over all strange $K^*$ and charmed $D^*$ meson resonances that couple to the $K\pi$ and $D\pi$ two-particle systems, respectively\footnote{Charmed-strange $D_s^*$ resonances replacing the $D^*$ pole in the second term of Eq. (\ref{sumofcontributions}) are also possible.
 However, they are expected to be suppressed due that they lie farther away the physical region.}.
 In our model, we will neglect the contribution of the contact term $C$ (Figure \ref{FeynmanDiag}c).
-Furthermore, since we try to test the hypothesis that the $D^*$-pole plays the role of the putative strange scalar meson $K_0^*(700)$, we will not consider the effects of the latter in our analysis.
-Other excited states like $K^*_0(1430)$ also will be excluded in our analysis since they play a marginal role in the fit, according to Refs. \cite{BESIII1, PhysRevD.83.072001}.
+Furthermore, since we want to test the hypothesis that the $D^*$-pole plays the role of the $S$-wave contribution, we will not consider the effects of the latter in our analysis.
+Other excited states like $K^*_0(1430)$ and $K_2^*(1430)$ also will be excluded in our analysis since they play a marginal role in the fit, according to Refs. \cite{BESIII1, BABAR}.